Malden Island: Discovery

 The earliest documented sighting of Malden Island by Europeans was on 25 March 1825, by Captain Samuel Bunker (1796–1874) of the whaler Alexander of Nantucket.
 Bunker's journal for that day mentioned that "it proved to be an island seen by the Sarah Ann of London and the Independence of Nantucket, Capt.
 Whippey".
 They were also whaling vessels.
-That logbook extract may explain several things: why Malden Island was once known as "Independence Island", Sarah Ann Island (a phantom island), and that Bunker wasn't the first European to see the island.
-He couldn't land, and sailed on the next day.
+That logbook extract may explain several things: why Malden Island was once known as "Independence Island", Sarah Ann Island (a phantom island), and that Bunker was not the first European to see the island.
+He could not land, and sailed on the next day.

 On 30 July 1825, the island was seen again by Captain The 7th Lord Byron (a cousin of the famous poet).
 Byron, commanding the British warship HMS Blonde, was returning to London from a special mission to Honolulu to repatriate the remains of the young king and queen of Hawaii, who had died of measles during a visit to Britain.
 The island was named after Lieutenant Charles Robert Malden, navigator of the Blonde, who sighted the island and briefly explored it.
 Andrew Bloxam, naturalist of the Blonde, and James Macrae, a botanist travelling for the Royal Horticultural Society, joined in exploring the island and recorded their observations.
 Malden may have been the island sighted in 1823 by another captain, William Clark of the whaling vessel Winslow.

-Early History
+Early history

 At the time of its discovery by Europeans, Malden had no population.
 However, extensive archaeological sites on the island point to occupation by Polynesian people in the past.
 Sites on the island are consistent with pre-contact Polynesian architecture of the wider region and are noted to be especially similar in form to architectural forms in Tonga.

 These sites are clustered along the northwest and south beach ridges.
 A total of 21 archaeological sites have been catalogued on the island.
 The sites include temple platforms, called marae, house sites, and graves.
 Due to the nature of early archaeological classification of sites at the time of classification, these sites are composed of irregular groups of above ground architecture and should not be taken as representative given a lack of more intensive subterranean investigation.
 Comparisons with stone structures on Tuamotu atolls show that a population of between 100 and 200 people could have produced all of the Malden structures.
 Marae of a similar type are found on Raivavae, one of the Austral Islands.
 However, no studies have been conducted on the agricultural potential of the island to corroborate this.